plblum/jivs/planning/ModelRules Design Overview.md

 ### 8.1 Client-side Jivs validation

-Client-side validation uses `ValidationManager.validate()` against the configured ValueHosts and validators.
+Client-side validation uses `ValueHostsManager.validate()` against the configured ValueHosts and validators.

 This is the normal field/configuration validation path used by the UI.